Skip to content

 Perseus and the Hideous Head

-After killing her, Perseus made use of Medusa’s head as a weapon because it was still potent.
+After killing her, Perseus used Medusa’s head as a weapon because it was still potent.
 He later gifted it to Athena, who deposited it in her shield.

 In Perseus’s absence, Polydectes threatened and mistreated his mother, which forced her to escape and seek protection in a temple.
 When Perseus arrived back at Seriphos and found out, he was enraged.
-He then stormed into the throne room, where Polydectes and other nobles were meeting.
+He stormed into the throne room, where Polydectes and other nobles met.

 Polydectes couldn’t believe Perseus had completed the challenge and was shocked that he was still alive.
 Perseus claimed to have slain the Gorgon Medusa and displayed her severed head as proof.
 Once Polydectes and his nobles caught sight of the head, they were turned to stone.